zendesk/curlybars/README.md

  - {{#block_helper context}} … {{/block_helper}}

 #### The Language
-- A path is an allowed and traversable chain of methods like movie.director
+- A path is an allowed and traversable chain of methods, like `movie.director`
 - An expression is either a path, or a literal like a string, integer or boolean.
 - Curlybars understands this Handlebars language subset:
  - {{helper [expression] [key=expression …]}}